Will Perfection Make You

 She smiled.
 “Believe it or not, sir, my name is Elena.
 Elena Conover.
 Spanish-Irish.”
 She stuck out her hand.
 “Pleased to meet you.”

 “Why didn’t Allen know that?”
-I said, forgetting for a moment how most women hate men to be logical about them.
+I asked, forgetting for a moment how most women hate men to be logical about them.

 “My name isn’t David,” I said.